skupperproject/refdog/terminology.md

 Site-to-site links are distinct from service-to-service connections.
 Site links form the underlying transport for your network.
 Service connections are carried on top of this transport.
+Service connections can be established in either direction, regardless of how the site link was established.

 In this example, sites "west" and "east" have links to site "central".
 Workload "frontend" is running on "west", and workload "backend" on